Robust self-testing and certified randomness based on chained Bell inequality: DI Randomness generation

 \section{DI Randomness generation}

 It is well known that DI randomness can only be generated from the Bell test \cite{colbeck2011arxiv, Colbeck2011, Pironio2010}.
 In a bipartite scenario with two outcome measurements for each subsystem, up to two bits of randomness can be generated, in principle.
 However, the optimal quantum violation of the Clauser-Horne-Shimony-Holt (CHSH) inequality can generate $1.23$ bits of randomness only \cite{Acin2012}.
 Later, it was demonstrated that two bits of randomness are achievable, with an arbitrarily small level of nonlocality, while implementing the tilted Bell inequality \cite{Acin2012, Wooltron2022}; however, the robustness analysis remained unaddressed.
 Wooltorton \textit{et al.,}\cite{Wooltorton2024} came up with a protocol demonstrating DI self-testing of two bits of randomness using a tilted CHSH inequality.
-However, this requires unbounded precession in practical implementation due to the small difference between classical and quantum values, which makes robust self-testing extremely challenging.
+However, this requires unbounded precision in practical implementation due to the small difference between classical and quantum values, which makes robust self-testing extremely challenging.

-We note here that the certification of two bits of randomness using the chained Bell inequality \cite{Dhara2013} was reproduced in a simplified form by modifying the actual form of the Bell functional in \cite{Supic2016}.
-Later in \cite{Xiao2023}, the NPA hierarchy was used to show the maximum two-bit randomness without modifying the inequality, however, it is not clear how the correlations that yield 2 bits of randomness can be self-tested.
-In this work, without modifying the inequality and by only considering self-testing conditions, we certify two bits of randomness.
+In a bipartite Bell experiment with two outcomes per party, one can certify at most 2 bits of global randomness.
+This follows from the fact that for two local dichotomic observables per party, there are four joint outcome probabilities, and maximum randomness corresponds to each of them being $1/4$.
+The certification of 2 bits of randomness was derived \cite{Supic2016} through the chained Bell inequality.
+But they needed a modification of the original Bell functional.
+More recently, employing the NPA hierarchy, 2 bit randomness was demonstrated \cite{Xiao2023}.
+However, they did not demonstrate self-testing of the correlations.
+In this work, without modifying the inequality and only considering self-testing conditions, we demonstrate the certification of 2 bits of randomness.

-The certified randomness \(\mathcal{R}_{ij}\) corresponding to Alice's and Bob's measurement choices \(A_i\) and \(B_j\) is observed for any behaviors \(\mathcal{P}\equiv\{P(a,b|A_i,B_j)\}\), is determined as \cite{Acin2012,Sasmal2024}
+The certified randomness \(\mathcal{R}_{ij}\) corresponding to Alice's and Bob's measurement choices \(A_i\) and \(B_j\) is observed for any behaviors \(\mathcal{P}\equiv\{P(a,b|A_i,B_j)\}\), is determined as \cite{Acin2012}

 Note that $\mathcal{R}_{ij}$ explicitly depends on the measurement choices of Alice and Bob, and therefore the certified randomness $\mathcal{R}_{ij}$ is derived by considering all possible correlation choices $\langle A_i\otimes B_j\rangle$ for $i,j\in[n]$.
 For a given measurement settings $A_i$ and $B_j$, the probability $P\left(a,b|A_i,B_j\right)$ is defined as follows.